DCRichards/cordova-plugin-pebblekit/README.md

 ## Issues & Extensions

-If you find a problem or have improvement suggestions then raise and issue or send a pull request
+If you find a problem or have improvement suggestions then raise and issue or send a pull request.